oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 -------

-# Appendix F. Definitions in JADN format
+# Appendix G. JADN Type Definitions From This Document
-This appendix contains the JADN definitions corresponding to all JADN-IDL definitions in this document.
+This appendix contains the JADN type definitions corresponding to all JADN-IDL examples in this document.

 **[Section 2.3 Example Definitions](#23-example-definitions):**
 ```